Appearance

 - Your per-account settings, if the profile leaves the value blank.

 The rule is one sentence: the profile value is used if you set one; otherwise the account value is used.
 There is no "system default" layer, no "per-asset" layer, and no "cross-account default" in this decision — just profile, then account.
+One exception: Risk Limits are account-only — a profile never sets them, so the account's daily-loss halt applies to every channel regardless of which profile is assigned.

 Blank is not the same as off